 Not only do you gain information about your existing customers, but you can also learn information about where those who didn’t end up making a purchase fell off.
 Maybe it’s a product page that doesn’t have enough customer reviews or good enough photos, or perhaps people are abandoning shopping carts due to high shipping costs.

 Or perhaps your homepage is confusing and lacks a user-friendly website design or your checkout process lacks the payment methods and payment options your target customers expect to find on your ecommerce store.

 Just as critically, you need to use these insights to make improvements and optimize your website to increase conversions and help you sell more.

-With running your own ecommerce store comes the freedom to more directly impact the customer journey:
+With running your own ecommerce store comes the freedom to more directly impact the customer journey and user experience:

-- You can add photos and videos in certain places.
+- You can add product photos and videos in certain places.

 - You can alter the layout and navigation.